Accelerating Federal Investigations with OSINT Insights

 - Purveyors of counterfeit goods

 Finding a potential criminal online is one thing.
 Tying an online identity to an actual person is another.
-Here too, OSINT solutions can help.
+Here, too, risk intelligence solutions can help.

-A DEA agent concerned with the sale of methamphetamine may start his investigation by searching social media for red-flag keywords.
-These may include “ice,” “cotton candy,” or “rocket fuel.”[10]
-On X, he finds someone with the screen name BestPurity1990 using these key words in his posts.
+An agent concerned with the sale of methamphetamine may start his investigation by searching social media for red-flag keywords.
+These may include “ice,” “cotton candy,” or “rocket fuel.”[9]
+On a social media platform, he finds someone with the screen name BestPurity1990 using these key words in his posts.

 Knowing that Smith uses the same screen name for a variety of accounts, he decides to search some dark web marketplaces for “BestPurity1990.”
 On one of them, the agent finds someone using that screen name communicating with a poster who advertises bulk sales of acetone and pseudoephedrine.
 Both are methamphetamine precursors.
 The analyst determines that John Smith is likely a meth dealer and takes appropriate next steps.